Colorado River toad

-The Colorado River toad (Incilius alvarius), also known as the Sonoran Desert toad, is a toad species found in northwestern Mexico and the southwestern United States.
+The Colorado River toad (Incilius alvarius), (previously Bufo alvarius) also known as the Sonoran Desert toad, is a toad species found in northwestern Mexico and the southwestern United States.
 It is well known for its ability to exude toxins from glands within its skin that have psychoactive properties.

+The toad's scientific name used to be Bufo alvarius, the name for which the toad is generally colloquially still known as.
+In the early 2000s, the increasingly important role of molecular genetic techniques in taxonomy and their ability to examine phylogenetic relationships allowed scientists to discover numerous distinct genera within the old Bufo group.

+The Colorado River toad's name was subsequently changed to Incilius alvarius.

 Description

 The Colorado River toad can grow to about 7.5 in long and is the largest toad in the United States apart from the non-native cane toad (Rhinella marina).
 It has a smooth, leathery skin and is olive green or mottled brown in color.
-Just behind the large golden eye with horizontal pupil is a bulging kidney-shaped parotoid gland.
+Just behind the large golden eye with a horizontal pupil is a bulging kidney-shaped parotoid gland.
 Below this is a large circular pale green area which is the tympanum or ear drum.
 By the corner of the mouth there is a white wart and there are white glands on the legs.
 All these glands produce toxic secretions.
 Its call is described as, "a weak, low-pitched toot, lasting less than a second."

 Dogs (Canis familiaris) that have attacked toads have suffered paralysis or even death.
 Raccoons (Procyon lotor) have learned to pull a toad away from a pond by the back leg, turn it on its back and start feeding on its belly, a strategy that keeps the raccoon well away from the poison glands.
 Unlike other vertebrates, this amphibian obtains water mostly by osmotic absorption across its abdomen.
 Toads in the family Bufonidae have a region of skin known as "the seat patch", which extends from mid abdomen to the hind legs and is specialized for rapid rehydration.
 Most of the rehydration is done through absorption of water from small pools or wet objects.